-An account can be opened in a child’s name if a parent or relative provides a completed Direct Debit mandate from an account held in their name and includes a covering letter, confirming the money is being given to the child and how they are related.
+An account can be opened in a child’s name if a parent or relative makes an initial deposit from an account held in their name and includes a covering letter, confirming the money is being given to the child and how they are related.

 Important note: If an account is to be opened in a child’s name, the child must understand how the account will operate and be able to sign their own name.

 The application should be accompanied by three items:

 • A photocopy of the child’s birth certificate